Szymon-Czuszek/SAS-Data-Science/README.md

 [ProcSqlIndex.sas](SAS/ProcSqlIndex.sas): This script demonstrates how to create both simple and composite indexes in SAS using PROC SQL.

+Key Features:
+Data Import:
+Reads londonoutcomes.csv into a dataset named policel.
+Simple Index Creation:
+Creates an index on the LSOAC variable using PROC SQL.
+Composite Index Creation:
+Defines a composite index compind on CrimeID and LSOAC for efficient multi-column lookups.
+Unique Index Option:
+Includes a commented-out example of enforcing uniqueness with CREATE UNIQUE INDEX.

 [ProcDataSetsBy.sas](SAS/ProcDataSetsBy.sas): Using PROC DATASETS in SAS to handle large amounts of data

 [ProcDataSets.sas](SAS/ProcDataSets.sas): Using PROC DATASETS in SAS to handle large amounts of data